mekanika/utils-map/Readme.md

   Functional style map iterator `map( fn, collection )`

+#### Overview

+A standard map iterator for Objects and Arrays:

+- Steps through each element in `collection`
+- Applies the transform function `fn( value )`
+- Returns the mutated collection

-  A standard map iterator for Objects and Arrays, but one that flips traditional `map` parameters around to supports currying for partial application of mutator functions for mapping:
+Main difference is that it flips traditional `map` parameters around to support currying, for partial application of mutator functions for mapping:

 ```js
 var square = map( function(v) { return v*v; } );